 How long does it take castor oil to work?

-- Rectal bleeding
+- rectal bleeding

-- Strong, sudden stomach pain
+- strong, sudden stomach pain

-- Symptoms of appendicitis
+- symptoms of appendicitis

 Other side effects of long-term use can include:

-- Too little potassium in the body
+- too little potassium in the body

-- Muscle weakness
+- muscle weakness

-- Swelling of the bowel
+- swelling of the bowel

-Castor oil for children and babies
+Cautions for children and infants

 When to see a doctor